Search this site

 I was feeling uneasy.
 But, for some reason, I could find nothing amusing in this white lie at that time.
 It was as though each sentence drew me nearer to a make-believe world of riches.

 I am no horse rider; yes, as a kid, I have ridden packhorses on several occasions.
 Here, I found two horses all ready to carry us.
 I nearly fainted at the sight of the animals.
 I did manage to mount the horse but was trembling all over.
 Trying to put up a brave front, I allowed my horse to slip behind Ishwari's horse.
-Realising my predicament, Ishwari rode at an easy pace; else I would have returned home with broken bones.
+Realizing my predicament, Ishwari rode at an easy pace; else I would have returned home with broken bones.

 When I found myself alone with him I asked Ishwari why he was spreading lies about me.
 "This is the best strategy to be adopted with these donkeys, else they will not speak properly with you."